Keep baking all summer long with these summer baking tips and favorite summer desserts!

 2. Choose recipes with shorter baking times

-In keeping with minimizing the heat from your oven, look for baking recipes that don’t require a lot of oven time.
+In keeping with minimizing the heat from your oven, look for summer baking recipes that don’t require a lot of oven time.
 A simple cake or a pan of mini cupcakes will bake much more quickly than a Bundt cake or even a pan of brownies.
 If you’re a cookie baker, try baking a pan at a time to avoid having the oven on for all the time it takes to bake dozens of cookies.
 You can refrigerate the dough between batches or even freeze the dough to bake when your cookie cravings strike.

-3. Refrigerate cookie dough and pie crusts
+3. Refrigerate cookie doughs and pie crusts

 Speaking of cookie dough, keep in mind that a warmer kitchen will also make your cookie doughs warmer.
 If the butter in the dough begins to melt, you could end up with flat, tough cookies.
 You can try scooping and baking your cookies quickly.
 But if you refrigerate the dough before baking and between batches, you’ll avoid a lot of issues.